-China Travel Tips - Things to Know Before You Go
+Top 15 China Travel Tips - Things to Know Before You Go

-- Prepare the Travel Documents for Entering China
+- Travel Documents for Entering China

-- VPN: Be Prepared for Internet Restrictions
+- Prepared for Internet Restrictions

-- Register Account for Mobile Payment
+- Prepare for Mobile Payment

 - Take Your Credit Card and Some Cash